Great Indian Peninsula Railway: Electrification

 The Harbour (Branch) line of the GIPR was the first passenger railway line to be electrified in India.
 The first train on this section ran on 3 February 1925 between Bombay's Victoria Terminus and Kurla, a distance of 16 km.
 The ceremony was attended by Bombay's governor, Sir Leslie Orme Wilson and his wife.
 The inauguration was held on Platform no.2 of Victoria Terminus.
-The line was opened to traffic after Sir L. Wilson signalled to the power station at Wadi Bunder to connect the conductor wire into the circuit.
+The line was opened to traffic after Sir L. Wilson signaled to the power station at Wadi Bunder to connect the conductor wire into the circuit.
 The route included the elevated corridor at Sandhurst Rd, on the way to Kurla.

 Rolling stock

 By the end of 1874 the company owned 345 steam locomotives, 1,309 coaches and 7,924 goods wagons.
 In 1906 a steam railcar from Kerr, Stuart and Company was purchased.
 By 1936, the rolling stock had increased to 835 locomotives, 1,285 coaches and more than 20,000 freight wagons.